 At over £40 posted, even if you’re eligible for the Veteran-Cycle Club discount, this isn’t cheap.
 But it’s physically well put together (it’s a sturdy hardback) and, in terms of the content on this specific subject it is unparalleled.

 This review appeared in the April/May 2020 issue of Cycle, the magazine of Cycling UK, and is reproduced with permission.

 Deluxe edition is supplied in a Sturmey-Archer style box with a certificate signed by the authors.

-Published by Pinkerton Press, the publishing arm of the Veteran-Cycle Club.
+Published by Pinkerton Press (now Veteran-Cycle Publications), the publishing arm of the Veteran-Cycle Club.

 V-CC members book only £43.50 including UK P&P (non-members £50.00 including UK P&P).